steviepoppe/graduate_thesis/graduate_thesis_stevie_poppe.md

 | Revisionism           | ...     | ...               |
 | Populism         | Media  | ...                |

 ##Conclusion

+This paper takes a critical approach to ideology, basing itself primarily on the work of Gramsci and thinkers aligned with the Frankfurt School of critical theory.
+Thus in this paper I view ideology as a world-view rooted in class-conflict and in capitalist nations that rely on consent over coercion, a means to consolidate power.
+Consolidating power over civil society as done by those in control of the political society (the 'elite' or establishment) through disseminating ideology (by means of popular culture and mainstream media: the hegemonic ideology).
+Contradictions in society, a direct consequence of the capitalist nature of commodity fetishism, lead to alienation among exploited classes and therefore to class-awareness and an opening for counter-hegemonic processes in civil society.

+This reasoning is a strong element of populist rhetoric and neo-nationalists.
+I adhere to @mudde_oxford_2013's definition of populism as a thin-centered ideology based on the antagonizing of an 'elite' in function of a homogeneous 'will' of 'the people'.
+Right-wing populists view the 'elite' in this case as primarily a left-wing entity utilizing the media to spread manufactured consent through a *fake* world-view.
+In this narrative the populists *are* the counter-hegemonic forces.
+They utilize alternative means in civil-society to appeal to 'the people', the exploited classes that are more often than not defined based on nationalist ideologies: ethnic background or cultural values (i.e. Judeo-christian values).
+This *fake* world-view borders on a nativist conspiracy theory wherein globalist values of the elite lead to clashes of culture and the disintegration of 'the people's' best interest.

+What the French Fachosphere, the Japanese Netto-Uyoku and the American Alt-Right have in common is exactly that: a neo-nationalist ideology of populism, nationalism and nativism.
+I argue however a difference between those that adhere to this ideology and utilize the Internet purely for organizational means (ie. protest marches), and *netizens* as a sub-culture adhering to an ideology of Internet as a 'new frontier'

+ For them, however, the Internet forms an escape in the form of a 'new frontier'; one that ought to be free from elite interference.
+With some violent exceptions, there is a difference between

+ In other words, what I have defined as cyber-nationalism.

 #  The (Japanese) Internet ー A Critical Reading